fadado/jqt/docs/content/structure.md

 <%include default.html>
 ```

-In addition to [GPP][GPP] predefined macros _jqt_ define in the file `libjqt.m`,
+In addition to [GPP][GPP] predefined macros _jqt_ define some macros to be
-included in the render stage, a little macros library.
+included in the render stage.
 The
 more useful will be perhaps `<%partial name arg...>`, to include a template
 file passing arguments to it and `<%call name arg...>`, to call a macro by name.